This tuna spread recipe is creamy yet full of texture, and quite possibly the simplest tuna spread you’ll make.

 WANT TO SAVE THIS RECIPE?

 My mom made the best tuna sandwiches, and growing up in Pakistan, this was the only way we ate tuna, as access to fresh tuna was nonexistent.
+She added the green chili to give a kick to an otherwise mild tuna sandwich spread.
+I have added some options and tips in the ingredient notes based on individual spice tolerance.

 Canned Tuna: I prefer wild-caught tuna because it has no added hormones or antibiotics.
 I also use tuna packed in water rather than oil.

 Green chili: I use Serrano pepper because I like the heat, but you can go milder with Jalapeno or spicier with Thai chili pepper.
+Deseeding the pepper is another option.

-Cilantro: Cilantro is my herb of choic,e but if you are averse to it, try parsley.
+Cilantro: Cilantro is my herb of choice, but if you are averse to it, try parsley.

 Watch A Short Tutorial

-How to Eat Tuna Spread
+Tuna Spread FAQs

 Easy Tuna Spread Recipe